Jones Act Rights for Seamen with Aplastic Anemia: Maintenance and Cure Explained

 What Is “Maintenance and Cure” Under the Jones Act?

-- Maintenance: Covers basic living expenses, including food and housing, while the seaman cannot work.
+- Maintenance: Provides a daily allowance to cover essential living expenses, such as food and housing, while the seaman cannot work.

-- Cure: Pays for necessary medical treatments until the seaman reaches maximum medical improvement (MMI), the point where further recovery is not expected.
+- Cure: Covers medical costs, including hospital stays, medications, and follow-up treatments, until the seaman reaches maximum medical improvement (MMI).
+MMI is the point where no further recovery is expected.

 The Legal Significance of Ramirez’s Case